Phallus-Preserving Vaginoplasty

 To learn more about phallus-preserving vaginoplasty and how Dr. Angela Rodriguez and her team will guide you through the process, book a one-on-one consultation.

 The length of phallus-preserving gender-affirming surgery can vary.
 It depends on the specific techniques used and each patient's unique goals.
 On average, the procedure may take several hours.
-During this time, the surgical team carefully reshapes tissue.
+During this time, the surgical team carefully reshapes penile tissues.
 They also create proper alignment for both function and appearance.
 Because every body and surgical plan is different, your surgeon will provide a more accurate estimate of how long your surgery is expected to take.
 Be sure to ask any questions during your consultation.

 Choosing the right vaginoplasty depends on your goals, anatomy, and personal preferences.
 The most common types include penile inversion vaginoplasty.
-This uses penile and scrotal tissue to create a vaginal canal.
+This uses penile and scrotal skin to create a vaginal canal.
 Some patients may also consider a vulvoplasty.
 This creates external genitalia without a vaginal canal.
 Other options may include penile-preserving surgery or Salmacian surgery.
 Each option has different benefits, recovery needs, and long-term outcomes.
 Discussing your goals openly with your surgeon is the best way to determine which procedure is right for you.

 Like any major surgery, gender-affirming procedures have some risks.
 Potential complications can include bleeding and infection.
 Poor wound healing, changes in sensation, or issues with urinary or sexual function are also possible.
 However, serious complications are rare.
 Most patients have safe outcomes when surgery is performed by experienced surgeons in accredited facilities.
-Complications vary depending on the specific procedure.
-They are generally low.
-The majority of patients report high satisfaction with their results.
-Your surgical team will review the risks in detail.
-They will provide guidance to help minimize them before and after surgery.

 Insurance coverage for phallus-preserving gender-affirming procedures can vary.
 It depends on your plan and provider.
 Some insurance companies cover gender-affirming surgeries.
 However, the specific types of procedures included may differ.
 Policies and requirements are not the same for everyone.
 It's important to check directly with your insurance provider to understand what is covered.
 They will also tell you what documentation may be needed, and whether pre-authorization is required.
 Your surgical team may also be able to assist with submitting information.
 Your doctor can also help you navigate the approval process.

 The cost of phallus-preserving gender-affirming surgery can vary.
-It is based on the specific procedure, the surgeon's expertise, the hospital or surgical center.
+It is based on the specific procedure, the surgeon's expertise, and the hospital or surgical center.
 It is also based on whether your insurance provides coverage.
 Without insurance, bottom surgery procedures can range from tens of thousands of dollars.
 Additional costs may include anesthesia, hospital stays, and follow-up care.
 If insurance covers part or all of the procedure, out-of-pocket expenses may be significantly reduced.
 Every situation is unique.
 Patients are encouraged to speak with their surgical team and insurance provider.
 These conversations will help you get a clear estimate of costs and financial responsibilities.